Ukraine

 Mondriaan Fund

-> Subsidy for International Art Presentation to present work by living Dutch(-based) artists.
-For Dutch(-based) artists or internationally recognized art organizations outside the Netherlands.
+> Subsidy for International Art Presentation to present work by living artists based in the Kingdom of the Netherlands

 Theater, Dance, Music